Working together to shape a more sustainable cotton industry

 However, our participation in the Cotton 2040 initiative will not only help us improve our cotton sourcing even more by participating in other existing sustainable cotton initiatives, but we believe it will help the industry as a whole make much-needed changes.

-Cotton 2040 is facilitated by Forum for the Future with support from Laudes Foundation, Acclimatise, Anthesis and the World Resources Institute (WRI).
+Cotton 2040 is facilitated by Forum for the Future with support from Laudes Foundation, and co-delivery partners Acclimatise, Anthesis and the World Resources Institute (WRI).
 It aims to shape an industry whose business models support sustainable production and livelihoods across all stages of the supply chain.